mahdit83/advancedPermissionHandler/README.md

-# Advanced Permission Handler Activity
+# Advanced Permission Handler
-advancedPermissionHandlerActivity is an abstact Activty for handle all permission stuff, pice of cake.
+This library have an abstact Activty, **advancedPermissionHandlerActivity** is that handle all permission stuff, pice of cake.

 Just inherit your desired Activity from **advancedPermissionHandlerActivity** and simply call one of ````askForPermission()```` methods which one with auto-generate message ability for your given permissions (works for Farsi right now) and one with your custom message.